Kawa-oneechan/Asspull3X-roms/readme.md

 # Asspull IIIx
 ## ROM source archive
 This repository contains the full source for the *Asspull IIIx* ROM files — the BIOS and boot firmware, and a handful of functionality tests.
-They can be built in [devkitPro](https://devkitpro.org/).
+They can be built in [devkitPro](https://devkitpro.org/)... is what I would *like* to say but I must've misremembered where I got devkit68K from.
+So grab [this copy](http://helmet.kafuka.org/devkit68k.rar) and unpack it in your devkitPro directory or whatever, and make sure you `set DEVKIT68K=/c/devkitPro/devkit68K` (or wherever you put it).
+That *should* set you up well enough.

 ### `_disk1_` and `_disk2_`
 These two folders are the source for `disk1.img` and `disk2.img`, as built with the included copy of `bfi.exe`.